Strong Coupling Theory of Magic-Angle Graphene: A Pedagogical Introduction: Single Particle Electronic Structure

-Such a situation seems extremely close to that of quantum Hall ferromagnetism with two important differences.
+Our situation of degenerate Chern bands seems extremely close to that of quantum Hall ferromagnetism with two important differences.
 The first is that there is an extra time reversed copy with opposite Chern numbers.
 The second is that these flat bands are not precisely the same as the LLL.
 How can we understand and quantify the latter distinction?
 The coarse indicators of flat dispersion and Chern number are the same.

 Before we answer this question, we make a side comment on how $\kappa > 0$ affects the bands.
 Because chiral symmetry is no longer present, there is no longer a basis where the wavefunctions are completely sublattice polarized.
-However, one may choose the basis where the sublattice operator $\Gamma_{ab}(\bk) = \bra{\tilde{u}_{a\bk}} \sigma_z \ket{\tilde{u}_{b \bk}}$ is diagonal.
+Additionally, there is a small dispersion that one may choose to diagonalize.
+However, one may also choose the basis where the sublattice operator $\Gamma_{ab}(\bk) = \bra{\tilde{u}_{a\bk}} \sigma_z \ket{\tilde{u}_{b \bk}}$ is diagonal.
 The two bands are exchanged by $C_2 \T$ as before.
-Furthermore, $C_2 \T$ symmetry implies that in this basis the non-Abelian Berry connection $\bA_{ab}(\bk) = \bra{\tilde{u}_{a \bk}} \bnabla_\bk \ket{\tilde{u}_{b \bk}} $ is diagonal, We may therefore continue to use sublattice $\sigma_z = \pm1$ to label the two bands, and the two bands continue to have opposite Chern numbers in this basis.
+Furthermore, $C_2 \T$ symmetry implies that in this basis the non-Abelian Berry connection $\bA_{ab}(\bk) = \bra{\tilde{u}_{a \bk}} \bnabla_\bk \ket{\tilde{u}_{b \bk}} $ is diagonal, we may therefore continue to use sublattice $\sigma_z = \pm1$ to label the two bands, and the two bands continue to have opposite Chern numbers in this basis.
+The band dispersion is off diagonal in this sublattice basis.
 The Berry curvature of the $\sigma_z = +1$ band is shown in Figure \ref{fig:berryC} for various values of $\kappa$.
 At large $\kappa$ there is a sharp increase in the Berry curvature at the $\Gamma$ point due to approaching band crossings with the remote bands.